pestrela/music/traktor/README.md

 *	It is also the most complete by far.
 It supports MixerFX, MacroFX, JogFX chains, padFX, Keyboard mode, Rolls, and a Preview Player.
 Latest features are CDJ-emulation, Loops adjust and Beatjump shortcuts.

-## What are the features of your DDJ-SX2+DDJ-SZ+DDJ-SRT Traktor mapping?
+## What are the features of your DDJ-SX2 / DDJ-SZ / DDJ-SRT Traktor mapping?

 **Links:**
 *	Download Link: https://maps.djtechtools.com/mappings/9222